hbhutta/xe-mri/README.md

 `utils.py` can be made more organized by making a separate subclass of `nib.nifti1.Nifti1Image` and then making any NIFTI related functions class methods of this subclass.
 This would also be object-oriented.

+# Using Docker
+Use the Dockerfile to build an image

+Run a container from the image